Kong/developer.konghq.com/app/_gateway_entities/route.md

 **Supported protocols:** `http` and `grpc`

-Another way for a route to be matched is via request paths.
+Another way for a Route to be matched is via request paths.
 To satisfy this routing condition, a client request’s normalized path must be prefixed with one of the values of the `paths` attribute.

-Kong Gateway detects that the request's normalized URL path is prefixed with one of the routes’ `paths` values.
-By default, Kong Gateway would then proxy the request upstream without changing the URL path.
+Kong Gateway detects that the request's normalized URL path is prefixed with one of the Routes’ `paths` values.
+By default, Kong Gateway would then proxy the request Upstream without changing the URL path.

 When proxying with path prefixes, the longest paths get evaluated first.
-This allow you to define two routes with two paths: `/service` and `/service/resource`, and ensure that the former does not “shadow” the latter.
+This allow you to define two Routes with two paths: `/service` and `/service/resource`, and ensure that the former does not “shadow” the latter.

 * **Regex in paths:** For a path to be considered a regular expression, it must be prefixed with a `~`.
 For example: `paths: ["~/foo/bar$"]`.
-* **Evaluation order:** The router evaluates routes using the `regex_priority` field of the Route where a route is configured.
+* **Evaluation order:** The router evaluates Routes using the `regex_priority` field of the Route where a Route is configured.
 Higher `regex_priority` values mean higher priority.
 If you have the following paths configured:
   ```sh
   [
     {